-A 'Crowd-connected application' is a software application which has been defined to and integrated with Crowd.
+A 'Crowd-connected application' is a software application which has been designed and configured to use Crowd for user logins.
 These applications pass all login requests to Crowd for authentication.
 Depending on the integration level, the application may also make use of the groups and roles defined in Crowd for authorisation purposes, and allow single sign-on across the Crowd domain.
 The Crowd Administration Guide tells you how to connect an application to Crowd.

 A group is a collection of users.
 Administrators create groups so that the administrator can assign permissions to a number of people at once.
 For example, it is quicker to give group 'X' access to JIRA, rather than giving every team member access individually.
 In Crowd, each group belongs to a specific directory.
 It is possible to have two groups with the same name, such as 'X', in two different directories.
 A user can be a member of group 'X' in one directory, in both directories or in neither

 Support for roles, previously deprecated, was removed in Crowd 2.5.

 Authorised Crowd users can access the Crowd Console, even if they are not Crowd administrators.
 Non-administrators will see a subset of the Crowd Console functionality, which we call the 'Self-Service Console'.
 The Crowd User Guide describes this functionality.
 The Crowd Administration Console presents the full range of Crowd administration functionality to authorised Crowd administrators.